compulim/generator-azure-web-app/README.md

 * Re-compress JPEG and PNG files for better compression ratio
 * Remove dead code or code that is only used in development mode

 We use Webpack as a bundler for our build process.
-And the folder structure is designed to be able to host under IIS on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).
+And the directory structure is designed to be able to host as a standalone Node.js server or IIS on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and [Azure VM](https://azure.microsoft.com/en-us/services/virtual-machines/).

 ## Try it out in 3 steps